nzlosh/err-stackstorm/README.md

 1. [Server-Side Events](#ServerSideEvents)
 1. [ChatOps Pack](#ChatOpsPack)
 1. [Troubleshooting](#Troubleshooting)

+## Getting help <a name="GettingHelp">
+You can find users of err-stackstorm on Gitter.  https://gitter.im/err-stackstorm/community

 ## Installation <a name="Installation"></a>
 Installation of the err-stackstorm plugin is performed from within a running Errbot instance.
 Ensure Errbot is up and running before attempting to install the plugin.
 See the Errbot installation documentation here https://github.com/Errbotio/Errbot for instructions on how to setup Errbot on your chat back-end.
 These instructions assume a running instance of StackStorm is already in place.
 See the official [StackStorm documentation](https://docs.stackstorm.com/install/index.html) for details.